towns-protocol/towns/servers/matrix-crypto-login-spec.md

 # MSC0000: Add public/private key login as a new authentication type

 Cryptographic signatures have played a pivotal role in blockchain.
 They are used to prove ownership of a public address without exposing its private key.
 This property can be (and has been) used for authentication.
-A server can use signature verification as prove that the user has possession of the private key to allow the user with that public address to log in.
+A server can use signature verification to prove that the user has possession of the private key to allow the user with that public address to log in.

 The proposal is to add a new login type for public key cryptography.
 Under this new login type, a specific implementation can be supported, such as Ethereum and its signature algorithm - the Elliptic Curve Digital Signature Algorithm (ECDSA).